-- Severe COVID cases requiring ECMO or other intensive therapies only available at RAH. - Patients known to be COVID-19 positive pre-hospital arrival. - If there is an inability to meet infection control requirements (e.g., no single rooms on the wards available, inability to manage patients on nasal high flow oxygen on NGA or both ICU negative pressure rooms are occupied), the subsequent or most appropriate COVID-19 positive patients should be transferred to the RAH. - Patients who are unable to comply with infection control measures (e.g., a wandering dementia patient) should be prioritised for transfer to the RAH to prevent nosocomial transmission. - If patient has an aerosol generating procedure (AGP) or aerosol generating behaviour (AGB), a negative pressure room should be used
+- Severe COVID cases requiring ECMO or other intensive therapies only available at RAH. - Patients known to be COVID-19 positive pre-hospital arrival. - If there is an inability to meet infection control requirements (e.g., no single rooms on the wards available, inability to manage patients on nasal high flow oxygen on NGA or both ICU negative pressure rooms are occupied), the subsequent or most appropriate COVID-19 positive patients should be transferred to the RAH. - Patients who are unable to comply with infection control measures (e.g., a wandering dementia patient) should be prioritised to NEGB.
+If unable to move the patient, then ensure they have a guard or carer.
+Staff to wear N95/P2 masks and visitors encouraged to wear surgical masks, whilst there is a risk of the patient wandering.
+The carer/special to wipe over any touch surfaces the patient has touched with a disposable detergent/disinfectant wipe. - If patient has an aerosol generating procedure (AGP) or aerosol generating behaviour (AGB), a negative pressure room should be used.